juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 }
 ```

-Anonymous associated types can be used to specialize generic functions and instantiate generic types:
+An existential's associated types can be used to specialize generic functions and populate generic types:

 ```swift
 protocol MyProtocol {